Can You Sell a Term Life Insurance Policy for Cash? (2024 Guide)

 When a term life insurance policy expires, if you’re still around, there will be no payment to your beneficiaries.
 You have the option of either renewing the policy (as long as you are not past the age of eligibility), converting it to a permanent life insurance policy or letting it terminate.

-You can sell a term life insurance policy for cash, but your policy will usually have much more value on the market if it is the type that can be converted to a whole or universal life policy.
+You can sell a term life insurance policy for cash through a life settlement, but your policy will usually have much more value on the market if it is the type that can be converted to a whole or universal life policy.
 The provision in a term life policy that allows for this change is called a conversion rider.
 It typically will enforce a time limit for making the conversion – generally before your term policy expires – along with an age limit of 65 to 70 years.

-If you purchase a convertible policy, you can exercise your option to convert without the requirement of an additional medical exam to determine your health condition.
+If you purchase a convertible term policy, you can exercise your option to convert without the requirement of an additional medical exam to determine your health condition.
 The face value of your policy will typically stay the same when it’s switched, but your premiums will go up in light of the cash-building benefit of the new permanent policy.

 To sell a term life insurance policy through a life settlement, you’ll need to follow these steps:

-1. Determine if your policy is convertible: Only convertible term policies are eligible to be sold, so your first step should be determining if your term policy can be converted into a permanent policy.
+1. Determine if your policy is convertible: Since permanent insurance policies sell for more than term policies, your first step should be determining if your term policy can be converted into a permanent policy.
 You can review policy documents, contact your insurance carrier, or connect with a life settlement company to determine if your policy can be converted.
 Sometimes, term policies may have a rider that allows them to be converted, so be sure to review insurance documents carefully.
+Even if your term policy is non-convertible or non-renewable, you may be able to sell it through a life settlement.

 Pros